The Royal Canadian Legion

 https://legion.ca/remembrance/the-poppy

-Can anyone create their own poppy and wear it?
+Can anyone create their own Poppy and wear it?

-The Legion encourages people to wear a traditional lapel poppy by donating in their communities during the National Poppy Campaign.
-People may create their own poppy and wear it individually, but cannot sell poppies for Remembrance without approval from the Legion.
-This is to help protect the poppy symbol and to ensure any profits or funds raised, are used to help support our Veterans, their families and our communities.
+The Legion encourages people to wear a traditional lapel Poppy by donating in their communities during the National Poppy Campaign.
+People may create their own Poppy and wear it individually, but cannot sell poppies for Remembrance without approval from the Legion.
+This is to help protect the Poppy symbol and to ensure any profits or funds raised, are used to help support our Veterans, their families and our communities.

-Is there a way to keep my poppy from falling off?
+Is there a way to keep my Poppy from falling off?

-The Legion produces two types of closures if individuals prefer another way to affix their poppy.
-One is the poppy stopper, which is a small end piece that fits over the end of the pin.
-The other is a black metal poppy centre with a butterfly closure that can be used in place of the traditional fabric centre.
+The Legion produces two types of closures if individuals prefer another way to affix their Poppy.
+One is the Poppy stopper, which is a small end piece that fits over the end of the pin.
+The other is a black metal Poppy centre with a butterfly closure that can be used in place of the traditional fabric centre.
 These items can be obtained through your local Legion Branch.

-Does the Legion support other coloured poppies and campaigns such as with white or purple poppies?
+Does the Legion support other coloured Poppies and campaigns such as with white or purple poppies?

-The Legion recognizes the red poppy as the traditional symbol of Remembrance, and it is meant to encompass all conflicts, races, genders and backgrounds.
-We do not see the need for multiple coloured poppies and feel it disrespects the original all-inclusive meaning of the symbol.
+The Legion recognizes the red Poppy as the traditional symbol of Remembrance, and it is meant to encompass all conflicts, races, genders and backgrounds.
+We do not see the need for multiple coloured Poppies and feel it disrespects the original all-inclusive meaning of the symbol.
 Groups or organizations wishing to recognize specific situations or beings related to Remembrance are encouraged to choose other symbols.

 The Poppy Trust Fund